1. Initiatives

 • have at least two of the following skills: playwriting, acting, stage directing, musical composition;

-• have a company with which they can carry out production projects;
+• have a company with which they could carry out production projects;

 • demonstrate a genuine desire for professional resourcing and development;